springinpractice/sip-blog/source/book/index.markdown

 Each chapter is organized as an incremental set of recipes around some common theme.
 Each recipe has its own branch in the chapter's repo.
 Recipe 9.1, for instance, is branch 01 in the chaper 9 repo.
 (The links above point at master branches, and as such they reflect the last recipe in each chapter.)

-Once the book is done, I'll create specific tags for each recipe and link them up.

 Importing the source code into Eclipse (or Spring Tool Suite)
 -------------------------------------------------------------